-If not already done, connect the main hydraulic supply to the power tong.
+If not already done, connect the main hydraulic supply to the power tong (see sub-section 3.3.2 for proper hydraulic connection procedure).
 Energize the hydraulic supply to the power tong.

 Lift the power tong approximately three inches off the work surface, and suspend the tong for approximately thirty seconds.
 Following the suspension alternately lift and lower the tong slightly to confirm that lift and lower functions each operate correctly.